MarieJulou/CatsuiteMocap/README.md

 # CatsuiteMocap
 Code and schematic of the project Catsuite.
-The code is used for the Circuit Playground Express board.
+The code is used for the Circuit Playground Express board and the sensors are connected following the schematics.